solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.5/visual-studio-code/README.md

 4. Step thru `update_env.ipynb` notebook first before opening the main notebook.

 ## Open Notebook for this Quickstart
-1. Start Visual Studio Code and open the folder: `05-aml-onnx`.
+1. Start Visual Studio Code and open the folder: `05-aml-onnx`
-2. From within Visual Studio Code click on the starting python notebook: `onnx-AML.ipynb`.
+2. From within Visual Studio Code click on the starting python notebook: `onnx-AML.ipynb`
 3. Confirm that you have setup `azure_automl` as your interpreter.
 4. `onnx-AML.ipynb` is the notebook file you will step thru executing in this lab.
 5. To execute each step click on `Run Cell` just above the block of code.